bagel-org/bagel-RL/Tiny Tool Use/README.md

   - **Response Quality**: Overall response quality

+1. #### BFCL Evaluation

-1. To run the evaluation of a trained model on Berkeley Function Calling Leaderboard (BFCL) use the following instruction.
+ To run the evaluation of a trained model on Berkeley Function Calling Leaderboard (BFCL) use the following instruction.

 ```bash
 # In your shell environment